 The presence of mean particle drift velocities oriented in opposite directions can be explained in connection with the mechanisms governing particle transfer to the wall or away from the wall.
 It is not our object to focus on these mechanisms and the reader is referred to the paper by Marchioli and Soldati (2002) for further details.
 Here, we just recall that particle transfer is controlled by two types of momentum-carrying events, both displaying strong spatial coherence: in-sweeps of high-momentum fluid directed toward the wall and ejections of low-momentum fluid directed away from the wall.
 On average, particles are either driven to the wall by the in-sweeps or entrained away from the wall by the ejections; the efficiency of this process depends on the presence of particles in regions where the transfer mechanisms can entrain them (Marchioli and Soldati, 2002).
-In the specific case of downflow, particles lead the fluid (see Figs. 5d 5e and 5f for instance) and move along straight paths stepping from one eddy to another.
+In the specific case of downflow, particles lead the fluid (see Fig. 5d-f for instance) and move along straight paths stepping from one eddy to another.
 During this motion, particles tend to occupy flow regions of high streamwise velocity, where ejections are more likely to occur.
 In contrast, particles in upflow lag the fluid and preferentially sample regions of low streamwise velocity, which typically indicate the occurrence of in-sweeps.

 To complete the statistical analysis of particle motion under the influence of gravity, it is useful to evaluate the particle turbulence intensities.
-Figs. 7 and 8 show the root mean square (rms) of particle velocity along the streamwise direction, $v_1^{+,rms}$, and the wall-normal direction, $v_3^{+,rms}$, respectively.
+Figs. 7 and 8 show the root mean square (rms) of particle velocity along the streamwise direction, $v_1^{+,\text{rms}}$, and the wall-normal direction, $v_3^{+,\text{rms}}$, respectively.
 Profiles for the fluid are also shown (dashed lines).
-Comparing both figures, we observe that: (i) particle velocity rms is higher than that of the fluid in the streamwise direction (with the exception of the St=125 particles) and lower in the wall-normal direction, this behavior being mostly due to particle inertia rather than gravity as explained in Portela et al. (2002) and in Picciotto et al. (2005a); (ii) the rms profiles overlap almost perfectly for the smaller particles (St=0.2, 1 and 5) and the inclusion of gravity appears significant only for $St \geq 15$ producing quantitative changes which do not modify particle behavior from a qualitative viewpoint.
+Comparing both figures, we observe that (i) particle velocity rms is higher than that of the fluid in the streamwise direction (with the exception of the St = 125 particles) and lower in the wall-normal direction, this behavior being mostly due to particle inertia rather than gravity as explained in Portela et al. (2002) and in Picciotto et al. (2005a); (ii) the rms profiles overlap almost perfectly for the smaller particles